Reviewer: Foodnut.com Four Kings 710 Commercial St San Francisco, CA 94108 415-688-1500 |

 Opened – March 2024

 Verdict – Four Kings had food that was better than expected.
-They definitely take classic Cantonese dishes, spin, and elevate them.
+They definitely take classic Chinese dishes (Many Cantonese), spin, and elevate them.
 Great ingredients and lots of care is taken.
 Prices are high, and not cheap.
+The word is out, so it will be harder to walk in.

 The key when dining here is to balance larger dishes like steak, pork chop with smaller expensive ones like the squab.